This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There’s a small swimming hole that leads to a narrow crack in the wall.
 Paddle on through it with your tubes and then clamber over the rocks that lead up to each new level.

-15. Florence Falls, Litchfield National Park
+15. See Florence Falls, Litchfield National Park

 There’s a steep staircase down to the pools passing through a lovely viewing point, and you can walk between Florence Falls and Buley Rockholes.

-16. Sunset at Ubirr, Kakadu
+16. Watch The Sunset at Ubirr, Kakadu

 The best place to see the sun go down in Kakadu National Park is from up top of the rock at Ubirr with views over the Nadarb floodplains and Arnhem Land.
 One of the most beautiful sunsets we have seen!

-17. Sunrise cruise in Katherine Gorge
+17. Take A Sunrise Cruise in Katherine Gorge (Nitmiluk National Park)

-Katherine Gorge is made up of 13 gorges carved through ancient sandstone by the Katherine River.
+Katherine Gorge, or Nitmiluk National Park as its known to its traditional owners, is made up of 13 gorges carved through ancient sandstone by the Katherine River.

-We chose the 2-hour dawn break cruise and it was magical to see it awaken in the morning light.
+We chose the 2-hour dawn break cruise, and it was magical to see it awaken in the morning light.

-18. Mataranka Hot Springs
+18. Swim in Mataranka Hot Springs

 This place is awesome.
 The Mataranka Thermal Pool is a constant 34 degrees celsius, its waters are rejuvenating, and surrounded by a palm forest.